airbytehq/glossary/content/term/functional programming.md

 ---
-title: "What is Functional Programming"
+title: "What is Functional Programming?"
 tags:
 - coding
 ---